dmehra/dmehra.github.io/archive/testers_digest_2017_07_03.md

 <https://testing.googleblog.com/2017/06/code-health-reduce-nesting-reduce.html>

-More programming habits to avoid, so you end up with better code:
+More programming habits to avoid, so you end up with better software (the list is not specific to any programming language and transcends code to cover general work habits):

 <https://techbeacon.com/35-bad-programming-habits-make-your-code-smell>